 If you’re looking for an upright and colorful plant that does well in hot temperatures and humidity, the Blazing Star is a great option.

 This perennial grows to about 2 to 4 feet tall and grows beautiful, fluffy flower heads that look unique and exotic.
-This flower will add a rich shade of purple to your flower garden, and all it asks for is full sun exposure and moist soil!
+Blazing Star will add a rich shade of purple to your flower garden, and all it asks for is full sun exposure and moist soil!

 No garden is complete without a delicate pop of yellow!
-The Coreopsis is the quintessential low-maintenance perennial in that it is both long-blooming and drought tolerant.
+Coreopsis is among the easiest low-maintenance perennials to grow, and it’s also long-blooming and drought tolerant.